 For updates on the hearing, follow us @ibacVic or #IBACLansdowne

-The examinations will start on 27 June at the County Court of Victoria in Melbourne, commencing at 10am each sitting day.
-They will be open to the public.
+The examinations started on 27 June at the County Court of Victoria in Melbourne, commencing at 10am each sitting day.
+They are open to the public.